nextcloud/integration_jira/README.md

 # Jira Nextcloud application

-🟦 Jira integration provides a dashboard widget displaying your important notifications, a unified search provider to search for issues and notifications about recent activity related to your assigned issues.
+🟦 Jira integration provides a dashboard widget displaying your important notifications, a unified search provider to search for issues, link previews for issues, and Nextcloud notifications about recent activity related to your assigned issues.

 ## 🔧 Configuration